elmomoilanen/Halloc/README.md

 [![main](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml/badge.svg)](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml)

-Welcome to `Halloc`, a custom dynamic memory allocator implemented in C. This library provides a public API that resembles the standard library function `calloc`.
+`Halloc` is a custom dynamic memory allocator for C programs.
+This library provides a public API that resembles the standard library function `calloc`.
 Halloc is built internally using doubly linked lists and leverages the `mmap` system call to create anonymous memory mappings in the virtual address space.
 Each memory allocation returned by Halloc is initialized to zero, ensuring a consistent and predictable initial state for new memory allocations.

 Library is designed to support the size of a single allocation up to approximately 1 GiB, achieved by adjusting the length of the memory mappings created by the mmap system call.
 Alongside the primary memory allocation and deallocation functions, the library also provides various memory statistics to be used.
 For more information, please refer to the **Usage** section below.